khasm-lang/khasmc/README.md

 ## What is khasm?

-Khasm is an experimental lazy programming language based on the System-F type system, with the goal of being rather polymorphic, and rather fast, utilising memoization.
+Khasm is an experimental programming language based on the System-F type system, with the goal of being rather polymorphic, and rather fast.

 ### The System-F type system